Rovak/InlineAttachment/README.md

 ## Download

-The most recent minified versions can be found [here](http://data.razko.nl/projects/inlineattachment/latest/)
+All versions can be downloaded [here](http://data.razko.nl/projects/inlineattachment/versions/)

 ## Documentation